somenano/Tutorials/Snapy.io/README.md

 #### Step 7a.
 Create a Heroku account and app

 Visit [https://heroku.com](https://heroku.com) and create your account.
 Create an app and download the heroku client.
-Then you can run `heroku login` in your console to be fulling authenticated with your Heroku account.
+Then you can run `heroku login` in your console to be fully authenticated with your Heroku account.

 #### Step 7b.
 Push your app to Heroku